|The windows of Epworth

 When you first enter the sanctuary, you'll probably notice the

 striking colors of the 12 windows of Epworth.
-Long-time Epworth
+One of the early

-member Dick Smith designed the windows in the late-1990s when
+Epworth members, Dick Smith, designed the windows in the

 There are 10 vertical windows in the walls of this octagon-shaped